katychung/Homepage/_drafts/2024-09-14-minamalism-maximalism.markdown

 - Collectivist
 - Not causing trouble for others

-Which explains
+Trends
+- Ageing populating
+- Low birth rate

+Needs
-- More information is needed to increase certainty, confidence
+- More info upfront to increase confidence
+- Social